 Driving and parking privileges may be suspended by Campus Services, UTSAPD or the Office of Student Conduct and Community Standards if the violator has displayed a lost, altered, fraudulent, fictitious or stolen parking permit or other flagrant violations of these regulations.
 The loss of the privilege of driving or parking a vehicle on campus shall commence immediately following notification of suspension.
 Such notification shall state the term of the suspension and consequences for violation of the stated terms.
 The violations of the suspension shall be reported to the Office of Student Conduct and Community Standards if the person is a student or to the appropriate dean, director, or administrative official for possible disciplinary action if the person is a faculty or staff member.

 - If a person whose privilege of driving or parking on campus has been suspended receives a University citation by reason of having a vehicle on campus during the period of their suspension, the period of suspension may be extended and a referral to the appropriate University office may be made for further University disciplinary action.

-- Suspensions may be appealed to the Assistant Vice President of Campus Services, or their designee, within fourteen (14) calendar days on the grounds that the imposition of such suspension is improper or will create serious and substantial hardship.
-No appeal shall be considered if there are any unpaid citations outstanding at the time such appeal is filed, unless special arrangements are made with the Campus Services Office.
+- Suspensions may be appealed to the Director of Campus Services, or their designee, within fourteen (14) calendar days on the grounds that the imposition of such suspension is improper or will create serious and substantial hardship.
+No appeal shall be considered if there are any unpaid citations outstanding at the time such appeal is filed, unless special arrangements are made with Campus Services.
 During the appeals period the suspension remains in effect.